 In addition to the above, there are other benefits that might apply including:

-This is not to say it can’t be done.
 With the quality of freelancer-focused accounting software (e.g. FreeAgent, Quickbooks, Pandle) it is certainly possible to go it on your own and get some help along the way.
-However I would strongly recommend only doing this if you have an accounting background or have many years under your belt of running a limited company.
+However I would strongly recommend only doing this if you have an accounting background or have many years under your belt running a limited company.

 There are a few different factors to look out for when choosing an accountant.

-Broadly speaking there three types of accounting firms:
+Broadly speaking there are three types of accounting firms:

 It’s not easy to directly assess how competent a potential accountant is.
 I’d recommend assessing a few things:

-To be considered a qualified accountant in the UK, you need to have completed the course of and be a member of one of several professional bodies, namely:
+To be considered a professionally qualified accountant in the UK, you need to have graduated from and be a member of one of the 5 professional bodies, namely:

 Institute of Chartered Accountants in England and Wales (ICAEW)